mjculross/Teensy-RV-Leveling-Helper/README.md

 # Teensy-RV-Leveling-Helper
 Teensy RV Leveling Helper using Teensy 4.0 + BMA400 Triple Axis Accelerometer Breakout + ILI9341 Color 320x240 TFT Touchscreen display

-This project came about after we acquired a used RV & I quickly grew tired of the following process of attempting to level the RV:
+This project came about after we acquired a used RV motorhome & I quickly grew tired of the following process of attempting to level the RV:
    1) park the RV on a particular site
    2) look at the bubble level on the kitchen counter to determine "level or not"
    3) make/revise my best guess as to how many blocks are required on each wheel to attain "level"